tmeyer01/portfolio/README.md

 # My frist web dev portfolio site

-Yes of coure the color theme is modeled after the Oakland Atheletics :) Cant wait to add more projects!
+Yes of coure the color theme is modelled after the Oakland Atheletics :) Cant wait to add more projects!

 Link to site is [here](https://tm01.herokuapp.com/)